 No evil to his name.
 I was so pissed I couldn’t think straight.
 Only one thought circled around Kill Travyn.
 I loaded my gun while I still had visual of the bastard.
 Our weapons worked well in both the spirit and natural realm.

 “Tourmaline, do your worst,” I whispered taking aim.
 My finger relaxed on the trigger and I let the anger flow, but a smack of pain jolted me and the gun.

 “No Adalyn, wait!”
 Sari hit my hand as I fired.
 I watched with rage building as the bullet hit a centimeter to the left of Travyn and his black heart.

+I wasn’t sure or cared if he found us out.
+Rage corroded my thoughts.
 I twisted around like a feral cat.
 Sari stood wide-eyed with her hands outstretched.
 Rage turned into red-hot energy that strengthened me so as soon as I pointed to her and commanded “Somnus” Sari collapsed to the floor.